Skip to main content

 AttributeTypeDefaultDescription

-startPositionStartPositionRESUMEWhere to start consuming when the stream starts
+startPositionStartPositionRESUMEWhere to start consuming when the stream starts.
+With RESUME, the dual-token cascade decides the actual position.

 Checkpoints are stored in the _fw_checkpoints collection in your MongoDB database.
 The collection name is not configurable.